StractOrg/stract/CONTRIBUTING.md

 - Install [cargo-watch](https://github.com/watchexec/cargo-watch) by running `cargo install cargo-watch`.
 - (Optional) Install [abeye](https://github.com/oeb25/abeye) by running `cargo install --git https://github.com/oeb25/abeye --locked`.
 This is used for generating the API client used by the frontend by running `just openapi`.

 After the non optional steps you can now run `cargo test` and should see all tests passing.
-If you have installced `cargo-watch`, you should be able to run `just dev` to start the search server and launch the frontend at `0.0.0.0:8000`.
+If you have installed `cargo-watch`, you should be able to run `just dev` to start the search server and launch the frontend at `0.0.0.0:8000`.